attaltech/cleveron_phbook01/README.md

 You may use [Python documentation](https://www.python.org/doc/) or other learning resourses, but not code examples (such as Stack Overflow) or AI tools (such as Copilot or ChatGPT).

-Split the tasks between the team members, implement function in a separate file and call functions when required.
+Split the tasks between the team members, implement each item from the list above as a separate function.

 Add reasonable commit messages, comment your code and add descriptions to your functions.
 ```python